ehines623/GettingAndCleaningDataCourseProject/CodeBook.md

 mean of the std).
 In general, variables beginning with "t" are time measurements, while "f" are frequency signals that are the result of Fast Fourier Transform

+##Summary of Information from "raw" data as given

+Features are taken from accelerometer and gyroscope readings in the 3 dimensions.
+These are time domain data signals taken at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the m agnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkM ag).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroM ag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).

+These signals were used to estimate variables of the feature vector for each pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+Note: features are normalized and bounded within [-1,1]

 ##Variable Summary